-Many of the factors have a high degree of interdependency and there is no single factor to which impairment allowances as a whole are sensitive.
+Many of the factors have a high degree of interdependency and there is no single factor to which impairment allowances are sensitive.
 Therefore, sensitivities (Note 5) are considered in relation to key portfolios which are particularly sensitive to a few factors and the results should not be further extrapolated.